solana-labs/solana/rfcs/0009-enclave.md

 ## Enclave configuration

 A staking client should be configurable to prevent voting on inactive branches.
 This mechanism should use the client's known active set `N_active` along with a threshold vote `N_vote` and a threshold depth `N_depth` to determine whether or not to continue voting on a submitted branch.
 This configuration should take the form of a rule such that the client will only vote on a branch if it observes more than `N_vote` at `N_depth`.
 Practically, this represents the client from confirming that it has observed some probability of economic finality of the submitted branch at a depth where an additional vote would create a lockout for an undesirable amount of time if that branch turns out not to be live.

+## Signing service

+The signing service consists of a a JSONRPC server, and a request processor.
+At startup, it starts the RPC server at a configured port and waits for client/validator requests.
+It expects the following type of requests.
+1. Register a new validator node
+    * The request contains validator's identity (public key)
+    * The request is signed with validator's private key
+    * The service will drop the request if signature of the request cannot be verified
+    * The service will create a new voting asymmetric key for the validator, and return the public key as a response
+    * If a validator retries to register, it'll return the public key from the pre-existing keypair
+2. Sign a vote
+    * The request contains voting transaction, and all verification data (as described in Ancestor Verification)
+    * The request is signed with validator's private key
+    * The service will drop the request if signature of the request cannot be verified
+    * The service will verify the voting data
+    * The service will return a signed transaction (or signature for the transaction)

+The service could potentially have different variations, depending on the hardware platform capabilities.
+For example, if the hardware supports a secure enclave, the service can offload asymmetric key generation, and private key protection to the enclave.
+A less secure implementation of the service could simply carry the keypair in the process memory.

+## Validator voting

+A validator node, at startup, creates a new vote account and registers it with the network.
+This is done by submitting a new "vote register" transaction.
+The transaction contains validator's keypair, it's vote signing public key, and some additional information.
+The other nodes on the network process this transaction and include the new validator in the active set.

+Subsequently, the validator submits a "new vote" transaction on a voting event.
+This vote is signed with validator's voting private key.

+The validator code will change to interface with Signing service for "vote register" and "new vote" use cases.

+### Configuration

+The validator node will be configured with Signing service's network endpoint (IP/Port).

+### Register

+At startup, the validator will call Signing service using JSON RPC to register itself.
+The RPC call will return the voting public key for the validator node.
+The validator will create a new "vote register" transaction including this public key in it, and submit it to the network.

+### Collect votes for last period

+The validator will look up the votes submitted by all the nodes in the network for the last voting period.
+This information will be submitted to signing service with new vote signing request.

+### New Vote Signing

+The validator will create a "new vote" transaction and send it to the signing service using JSON RPC.
+The RPC request will also include the vote verification data.
+On success, RPC call will return the signature for the vote.
+On failure, RPC call will return the failure code.

 ## Challenges